JakeGads/Networking_Presentation/README.md

 ## Introduction

-This paper will be taking a Python 3 (3.8.6) point of for all examples unless expressly stated otherwise.
+This paper will be taking a Python 3 (3.8.6) point of view for all examples unless expressly stated otherwise.

 In this paper we will look at a network with 2 separate and unique view points.
-The first viewpoint will be that of an end user, someone who wants to take information from the internet and use code to be able to preform some task based on that data that has been downloaded.
+The first viewpoint will be that of an end user, someone who wants to take information from the internet and use code to be able to preform some task based on that data that has been found.
-The second person is that of a content creator / server manager / basically someone who wants to host their own content.
+The second viewpoint is that of a content creator / server manager / basically someone who wants to host their own content.
 I have decided to take an in-depth look into both viewpoints independently at first to build up the basics and then combine the 2 together in a final section and an overview of how to build a full product.

 I would like to take a quick note and say that the code that I use in the following examples may not be the absolute best ways to solve a given problem instead using the simplest code that I can in order to achieve the explanations.